 For the first fact, the proof on the AdS side follows the general lines of the proof given in \cite{KS} for the hyperbolic case.
 However, different arguments are required for one point of fundamental importance concerning a property of rigidity of cusp representations in dimension four.

 In fact, in \cite{KS} a preliminary lemma is proved, which can be summarised by saying that in dimension 4 ``cusp groups stay cusp groups''.
-More precisely, if we consider the orbifold fundamental group of a Euclidean cube $\Gamma_{\mathrm{cube}}$, this property states that any representation of $\Gamma_{\mathrm{cube}}$ into $\Isom(\Hyp^4)$ sending the six standard generators to reflections in six distinct hyperplanes sharing the same point at infinity (a ``cusp group'') can only be deformed by preserving these tangencies at infinity.
+More precisely, if we consider the orbifold fundamental group of a Euclidean cube $\Gamma_{\mathrm{cube}}$, this property states that any representation of $\Gamma_{\mathrm{cube}}$ into $\Isom(\Hyp^4)$ sending the six standard generators to reflections in six distinct hyperplanes {with the property of being asymptotic to a common point at infinity} (a ``cusp group'') can only be deformed by preserving {this property}.
 Note that the analogue fact is false in dimension three, where the situation is more flexible.

 We do prove the analogous property for Anti-de Sitter geometry in dimension 4 (Proposition \ref{prop cube group ads}), where a cusp group is defined analogously.
 There are however remarkable differences due to the different nature of hyperbolic and AdS geometries, for instance a cusp group in $\AdS^4$ will be generated by 4 reflections in timelike hyperplanes and 2 reflections in spacelike hyperplanes.
 The proof of this rigidity property in AdS uses therefore ad hoc arguments and is somehow more surprising than its hyperbolic counterpart, as in general a little more flexibility might be expected for AdS geometry.